MINALOTFY10/Country-Quiz-App/README.md

-# Country Quiz App
+# GlobeQuiz Hub Website

 ![React](https://img.shields.io/badge/React-18.0.0-blue)
 ![Redux](https://img.shields.io/badge/Redux-4.1.0-green)

-Welcome to the Country Quiz App, a fun and educational web application that allows you to test your knowledge of countries, capitals, and continents through engaging quizzes.
+Welcome to the GlobeQuiz Hub, a fun and educational web application that allows you to test your knowledge of countries, capitals, and continents through engaging quizzes.
 [Visit the Live Website](https://country-quiz-euf3.vercel.app/)

 ## Table of Contents